 A comprehensive look at the language surrounding disability.
 Delegates will leave with an understanding of the difference between inclusive language and political correctness.

-Ideal For: Human Resources, Line Managers, Senior and Executive Management
+Ideal For: Human Resources, Recruiters, Line Managers, Senior and Executive Management

-The session gives an insight into the barriers faced by disabled people entering employment.
-It offers guidance and tools to ensure end to end inclusion and access to the recruitment process for every candidate who is interested in applying for a role.
+The session offers guidance and tools to ensure end to end inclusion and access to the recruitment process for every candidate who is interested in applying for a role.
+It gives an insight into the barriers faced by disabled people entering employment.